method

 - Add the tinned mushrooms & kidney beans

-- Add the tomatoes & tin of water
+- Add the tomatoes & tinned soup

 - Add the Chipotle paste & stir well